rishank-shah/drf-pizza-api/README.md

 ## Overview
 You have to create a Django application which should be able to store information about different types of Pizza, then create an API interface that lists the information about all the different stored pizzas, and also be able to interact with that information (such as edit or delete).
 ## Database
-PostgreSQL should be configured with the project.
+MongoDB should be configured with the project.
 Our database should be able to store information about Pizza, following are the details :
 - [x]  A Pizza can be of multiple types : Regular or Square
 - [x]  A Pizza can be of multiple sizes : Small, Medium, Large, etc. (These are just examples, the user should be allowed to add any other size at any point of time)
 - [x]  A Pizza can consist of many toppings out of the following (Onion, Tomato, Corn, Capsicum, Cheese, Jalapeno etc.), the choice of toppings should not be limited to the ones mentioned above, the user should be allowed to add any type of topping at any point of time)